Although I gave up on tuning AwesomeWM configuration years ago and switched

 guessing IDs of other applications may be burdensome.
 I am not only lazy so I

-wrote a script to generate shell aliases based on command
+wrote a script to generate shell aliases based on command defined by

 applications.